kblok/ui-testing-with-puppeteer-website/src/pages/index.md

       - content: |-
           ### Chapter 10, Evaluating and improving the performance of a website

           This last chapter shows you how puppeteer can help developers to evaluate and improve the performance of their sites.
-We will see how all the metrics you can see inside dev tools can be extracted and analyzed using puppeteer.
+We will see how all the metrics you can see inside dev tools can be extracted and analyzed using Puppeteer.
 This chapter also has a great introduction to Google Lighthouse and how to automate its reports and integrate them into your test.
     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: small